 This program leads to the Master of Science in Nursing (MSN) degree, and varies in credits depending on the major and area of concentration.
 The program can be completed through full- or part-time study.

 Students may select preparation for the Nurse Specialty Role major, which has two areas of concentration: clinical nurse leader (CNL), and nursing informatics.
 Clinical nurse leader areas of concentration are offered both onsite and online, while the nursing informatics option is only offered online.

 Students may also choose to follow a program of study leading to advanced practice roles in nurse anesthesia (last cohort fall 2016) or as a neonatal nurse practitioner.

 The curriculum design includes core courses, specialty courses, role development courses, and electives.
 Students in any of the majors may also elect to add a minor in nursing administration, nursing education, nursing informatics, nursing research, or health care genetics.

 Registered nurses who do not yet have a BSN may enter the MSN program via the RN Options, early admission to the MSN program.

 Registered nurses who already have a master's degree in nursing have the option of earning a second master's degree in nursing in a different area of concentration.
 Earning the second master's requires completing the course requirements for the specific major or area of concentration.

-- Demonstrate the ability to use the steps of evidence-based practice to develop clinical practice guidelines and design projects to improve health care delivery.
+- Demonstrate the ability to use the steps of evidence-based practice to implement clinical practice guidelines or design projects to improve health care delivery.